codeWithEdison/drive-logix-connect/API_INTEGRATION_SUMMARY.md

 ## 🎯 Overview

-This document summarizes the implementation of new API features for the Lovely Cargo Platform frontend, including:
+This document summarizes the implementation of new API features for the Loveway Logistics Platform frontend, including:

 - **Branch Management** - Complete CRUD operations
 - **District Management** - Complete CRUD operations